Brian Justin Crum: America's Got Talent

 For the June 28, 2016, final broadcast during the eleventh season of NBC's America's Got Talent.
 Crum continued into the cuts and performed Radiohead's "Creep".
 Crum received enough votes from the public and automatically advanced into the quarterfinals.
 Going into the quarterfinals, Crum performed Phil Collins' In the Air Tonight.
-Crum received enough votes from the public once again and advanced to the semifinals, along with fellow act Grace VanderWaal.
-In the semifinals, Crum performed Tears For Fears' "Everybody Wants to Rule the World".
+Crum received enough votes from the public once again and advanced to the semi-finals, along with fellow act Grace VanderWaal.
+In the semi-finals, Crum performed Tears For Fears' "Everybody Wants to Rule the World".
 Mandel, Klum, Mel and Cowell gave Crum a standing ovation and he received enough votes to be sent into the finals.

 For his final performance, Crum sang Michael Jackson's "Man in the Mirror".
 At the end of the broadcast, Crum placed fourth in the competition overall, with VanderWaal declared as the winner.

 Post-Got Talent: 2016–present

 Following his time on America's Got Talent, Crum and Mary Lambert performed as guest vocalists on Superfruit's cover of Katy Perry's "Rise".

-He released a cover of Robyn's "Show Me Love" on December 10, 2016 through Prop D Recordings.
-The song reached the top ten on Billboard's Dance Club Songs chart, and peaked at #33 on the magazine's Dance/Electronic Songs chart.
+He released a cover of Robyn's "Show Me Love" on December 10, 2016, through Prop D Recordings.
+The song reached the top ten on Billboard's Dance Club Songs chart, and peaked at No. 33 on the magazine's Dance/Electronic Songs chart.

 He also made an appearance on America's Got Talent's Christmas special alongside previous Got Talent acts, singing "Santa Claus Is Coming to Town".
 He has continued to perform live, travelling across the United States to perform at various events.

 In 2019, he was a competitor on America's Got Talent: The Champions.
-On the January 28, 2019 episode, he performed a cover of Elton John's "Your Song" and advanced to the finals.
+On the January 28, 2019, episode, he performed a cover of Elton John's "Your Song" and advanced to the finals.
 He did not finish in the top five.

 The day after the America's Got Talent: The Champions finale, Crum released his new single "Circles".

 He sang the National Anthem at the San Diego Padres opening day game, March 28, 2019.

 He released a new music video "I & U" on June 20, 2019.

-In 2021, he is set to appear in a Chicago production of Children of Eden at the Arcada Theatre.
+In 2021, he appeared in a Chicago production of Children of Eden at the Arcada Theatre.

+In 2024, Crum was a contestant on America's Got Talent: Fantasy League.
+He was selected to participate on Mel B's team, but was eliminated in the preliminary round.

+In 2025, he portrayed Annas in Jesus Christ Superstar at Hollywood Bowl.